 What you need to know about taking a pre-workout and if you should.

-Until last month I never included a pre-workout in my fitness routine.
-In fact, the thought never crossed my mind.
-I have a yoga background and this isn't exactly a topic we discuss after class or one we covered during teacher training.
-Last year I started weight lifting at Midwest Strength + Performance with Coach Mike Sell.
+Until last month I had never included a pre-workout in my fitness routine.
+In fact, the thought hadn’t crossed my mind.
+I have a yoga background and this isn’t exactly a topic we discuss after class.
+Last year I started weight lifting with Coach Mike Sell.
 Our sessions are more weight training- sometimes cardio based but primarily revolved around bench, deadlifts, and squat with other beneficial and purposeful dumbbell exercises.
 While I still practice yoga, weight lifting has become the primary way I exercise.
-Over the course of the past 6 months this has also expanded to unconventional training with Coach TJ Lawson, using a tool called the Steel Mace.
-While these styles of training are different, they all compliment each other and work for my specific goals.
+Over the last 6 months this has also expanded to unconventional training, using a tool called the Steel Mace.

 I recently started taking Jungle Shot and those outside of my fitness community have questions.
 All of the questions I have received are amazing and valid.
 In fact, I had a majority of the same ones prior to introducing a pre-workout into my life.
 I’m a firm believer on knowing exactly what I’m putting into and on to my body- what is in the product or food/ drink, how it will affect me, etc. Naturally, I decided to put together this post to answer all of the questions plus a few more.
 I’d love to share my experience and why I decided to take a pre-workout and how/ why I chose Jungle Shot.

 The talk of “pre-workout” buzzed around the gym faster than gossip makes it into tabloids.
 The hype around Jungle Shot and the ride or die behavior people have towards taking a pre-workout in general had me curious.
 Never taking a pre-workout before, I was left wondering if this powder substance you mix into water before your gym session really is as magical as people make it to be or as gross and disappointing as others think.
 Mike is my go to when it comes to all things fitness and health.
 I like to ask his opinion first because he presents information to me based on his knowledge and experience in a non-bias way.
 He is the first to provide studies for me to read and determine if whatever it is I inquired about is for me, so of course, I would ask him about this.
-Many months I asked him if I should include a pre-workout in my routine, I was surprised to learn he and Phil were in the finalization stage of their own pre-workout.
+Many months I asked him if I should include a pre-workout in my routine, I was surprised to learn he was in the finalization stage of their own pre-workout.
 It was exciting catching a glimpse of tail end of production/ their launch.
-The choice to me seemed easy- knowing how meticulous both Mike and Phil are, I knew Jungle Shot would be the pre-workout I would try and my oh my am I glad I did.

 Let’s Start With The Basics…